dberthene1001/UCSD_Bootcamp_Projects/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
-The load balancer ensures that work to process incoming traffic will be shared by both vulnerable web servers.
+The load balancer ensures that work to process incoming traffic will be shared by all three vulnerable web servers.
 Access controls will ensure that only authorized users - namely, ourselves - will be able to connect in the first place.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network CPU usage, attempted SSH logins, sudo ecalation failures, and etc.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network CPU usage, attempted SSH logins, sudo escalation failures, and etc.

 The configuration details of each machine may be found below.